OpenCouncilData/ocd-standards/_includes/intro.md

     - GeoJSON: no attribute (preferred), or ""
     - Shapefile: no attribute (preferred), or ""

+For more advice, including licensing, please see the [Open Council Data Toolkit](http://opencouncildata.org).

 ### Participate

 These standards are maintained in a [Github repository](http://github.com/OpenCouncilData/open-council-data) that anyone can contribute to.